AgNUE: Danish Technological Institute becomes part of an international research platform focused on improved nitrogen use efficiency in agriculture

 Project period: 2026–2031

 Over the next five years, the platform will work to reduce nitrogen losses to the environment — without compromising crop productivity.
-This will be achieved by collecting comprehensive data from intensively monitored experimental sites in several countries, improving the precision of models that simulate nitrogen dynamics, and evaluating how different cultivation practices affect emissions, yields, and the environment.
+This will be achieved by collecting extensive data from intensively monitored experimental sites in several countries, improving the precision of models that simulate nitrogen dynamics, and evaluating how different cultivation practices affect emissions, yields, and the environment.

-International Collaboration
+International collaboration

 AgNUE, which is led by Aarhus University (Denmark), brings together universities and research organizations specializing in soil biogeochemistry, agroecosystem modeling, microbiology, meteorology, and sustainable agronomy.
-The platform is funded with up to EUR 24 million by the Novo Nordisk Foundation and also receives support from U.S.-based funding sources.

 • Aarhus University (Denmark)